grant/new-computer-checklist/README.md

 It'll feel like a super fast, new machine!

-> Updated for OSX12, M1 by Grant Timmerman
+> Updated for macOS 13, M1 by Grant Timmerman

 Imagine your MacBook was stolen tomorrow.
 Or you started a new job with a new machine fresh off the press.
 Would you be able to recover your favorite settings?